htacg/html-tidy.org.api/tidy-html5-doxygen/README.md

 to be performed manually.
 This is not automated in the build process because we don't want to accidentally overwrite our existing files.

+### Places the files

+First move or copy `output/quickref_x.x.x.html` and `output/tidylib_api_x.x.x/` into this repository's root-level `tidy/` directory.

+### Update the data source

+The website will be updated automatically from versions that are present in `_data/api_versions.yml`.
+Simply update this file with a new version.

+Versions will be displayed on the page in the same order as they are in this file, so it is suggested that you maintain the newest versions on top.

+Also keep in mind that links are generated automatically from the version number.
+Please keep them simple instead of being creative and fancy!